Theater and music exchanges

 (program of "Japonijos naktys"; Azija LT archive)

 Japanese theater reached Lithuania through the works of Japanese playwrights.
 One of the first such attempts was the comedy of Ken Miyamat's "Exile the Old Women," which was staged at the Kaunas State Academic Drama Theater, and Shichiro Fukazawa's drama "Narayama."
-The same Dora Theater from Japan was the inspiration for these performances.
+The previously introduced Dora Theater from Japan was the inspiration for these performances.
 The premiere was called "Japan Night" and took place on the 18-19th of 1995.

-Yukio Mishima is one of the most favorable Japanese authors among Lithuanian directors, whose plays and prose works were staged by Jonas Vaitkus (Marquis de Sad in 1993), Cezaris Graužinis (Lady Chan in 1994), Eglė Mikulionytė (Golden Temple in 2011), etc. Gabija Čepulionytė is actively translating the plays of this author into Lithuanian.
+Yukio Mishima is one of the most popular Japanese authors among Lithuanian directors, whose plays and prose works were staged by Jonas Vaitkus (Marquis de Sad in 1993), Cezaris Graužinis (Lady Chan in 1994), Eglė Mikulionytė (Golden Temple in 2011), etc. Gabija Čepulionytė is actively translating the plays of this author into Lithuanian.

 The performance is based on a play by Japanese playwright Seiichi Yashiro and tells the 18th-century love story of the Japanese Zen Buddhist monk Ryokan and geisha.
 The staging was directed by Kęstutis Marčiulynas.